 The occasion of a child's first Holy Communion is a wonderful opportunity for parents to deepen and reinvigorate their own faith.
 It can also be a graced moment of renewal for the broader parish community.

-The celebration of First Holy Communion within the Diocese is organised on a parochial basis where every parish and school organises its own dates.
-The celebration of the First Communion normally happens during the Easter season, in April or May.
+The celebration of first Holy Communion within the diocese is organised on a parochial basis where every parish and school organises its own dates.
+The celebration of the first Holy Communion normally happens during the Easter season, in April or May.
 The date for the celebration of First Communion is circulated by the school early in the school year.